What you need to know

-Employment of fitness trainers and instructors is projected to grow 39 percent from 2020 to 2030, much faster than the average for all occupations.
+Overall employment of fitness trainers and instructors is projected to grow 14 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is much faster than the average growth rate for all occupations.

 As businesses, government, and insurance organizations continue to recognize the benefits of health and fitness programs for their employees, incentives to join gyms or other types of health clubs are expected to increase the need for fitness trainers and instructors.